openeemeter/caltrack/docs/methods.rst

   **2.2.1.1.** Consumption and temperature data should be sufficient to allow for a 365-day baseline period.

+  **2.2.1.1.1** As billing data periods may not exactly align with the 365 day period prior to the project start date, the following algorithm should be used to determine a baseline period which most closely reflects the 365 day period prior to the project:

+    **2.2.1.1.1** The final baseline billing period is the last full billing period prior to the project start date, provided the end of that period is within 37 (10% of 365) days of the project start date.
+If this criterion is not met, the baseline data is considered insufficient.

+    **2.2.1.1.2** The first baseline billing period is the period with a start date which is nearest to 365 days prior to the end of the final baseline billing period.
+    The start of this period may fall more than or less than 365 days before the end of the last billing period.
+The start of this period should be no later than 435 (=365 + 70) days prior to the project start date.

  .. _methods2-2-1-2:

   **2.2.1.2.** Number of days of consumption and temperature data missing should not exceed 37 days (10%) for billing and daily methods.
 For fitting baseline models using the hourly methods, no minimum baseline period length is required.
 However, baseline consumption data must be available for over 90% of hours in the same calendar month as well as in each of the previous and following calendar months in the previous year. :ref:`See Appendix for Details.<appendix2-2-1-2>`